 Eat al-fresco on the patio area with garden furniture overlooking the lawns or invade the outdoor dining area ideal for lunch in summer.
 Lap it up.
 Life might never be this quiet again.

 Beyond the heavy gate and the gravelled drive that sweeps past the woodland, the front door clunks behind you.
 From the imposing hallway, the lounge sits ready with its soft sofas and antique furnishings.
 Load the fire with logs from the woodpile, kick off your shoes and wiggle your toes in your chunky socks.

 The view from the window takes in the rolling lawns and the topiary trees; a door leads out to the greenery.
 You could gaze forever, but it’s time to unwind together.
-Wander through to the guest lounge for books and board games in front of the inglenook fireplace.
+Wander through to the guest lounge for books in front of the inglenook fireplace.
 Head out from the south-facing French windows to the patio.

 The dining room’s the place to cement your kinship.
 Surrounded by wood-panelled walls and intricate period detail, you’ll raise a glass to family, friendship, or both, as the crystal sparkles and the cutlery glints in the light that floods in from the floor-to-ceiling sash windows.